JNRowe/vim-configs/background.rst

 ``emacs``, or more truthfully AmigaOS’s MicroEMACS_, was my first real editor.
 I loved it.  *Absolutely.
 Loved.
 It.*

-You have to understand that prior to finding it I’d basically only seen what I would describe now as Notepad-esque things.
-MicroEMACS_ was a breath of fresh air, even if it was alarming how little it conformed to the UI guidelines for the platform.
+You have to understand that before finding it I’d only seen what I would describe now as Notepad-esque things.
+MicroEMACS_ was a breath of fresh air, even if it was alarming how little it conformed to the :abbr:`UI (User Interface)` guidelines for the platform.

-Later came `GNU Emacs`_, and in spite of how resource hungry it was, it was the only editor I wanted to use for an *incredibly* long time.
+Later came `GNU Emacs`_, and despite how resource hungry it was, it was the only editor I wanted to use for an *incredibly* long time.
 Then about the same time computers became fast enough to use `GNU Emacs`_ I switched away, as it simply didn’t fit in to the environment I was using.
 It didn’t interact correctly with my desktop, the fonts were all screwy for math or foreign languages, and it just felt somehow really dated.

 Most of that has changed.  `GNU Emacs`_ can look and feel modern with a little effort.
 I still use it from time to time when working at a co-worker’s desk,